Review: Four Los Angeles Exhibits

 The real life incident occurred on Nov.
 15, 1960, when a large crowd of white racists gathered in front of the school to protest against integration.
 Armed Federal marshals had to guard the tiny black girl against the angry throng as it chanted “Two, Four, Six, Eight, we don’t want to integrate!”
 Rockwell’s painting appeared as a double page spread in Look Magazine in 1964, it was a controversial image that would capture the attention of Americans, but Domingo Ulloa had painted a similar canvas six years prior to Rockwell’s original painting.

 When nine black students attempted to enter Little Rock High School on September 23, 1957, thousands of enraged whites assaulted them with stones and fisticuffs.
-This clip from the 1986 PBS documentary series Eyes on the Prize details the incident.
-At 7.55 minutes into the video you will see footage that I viewed on national television in 1957 at the tender young age of four; the indelible imagery changed my life forever.
+This short video from Marquette University details the incident.
+In the video you will see footage that I viewed on national television in 1957 at the tender young age of four; the indelible imagery changed my life forever.
 Although only a four-year-old, I wanted to rush to the victim’s defense.
 Ulloa attempted to capture all the horror of that ugly affair on his canvas.

-Ulloa’s painting is dramatically different from Rockwell’s, and it goes without saying that Ulloa’s vision did not appear in Look Magazine.
-In Racism/Incident at Little Rock there are no government agents deployed to rescue black school children, there are only six youthful black students surrounded by a howling pack of phantasmagorical monsters.
-The adolescent African-Americans in the picture huddle together, the oldest of them looking stoic; they have no one but themselves to rely upon.
+Ulloa’s painting is dramatically different from Rockwell’s, it goes without saying that it didn’t appear in Look Magazine.
+In Racism/Incident at Little Rock there are no government agents deployed to rescue Black school children, there are only six youthful students surrounded by a howling pack of phantasmagorical monsters.
+The adolescents in the painting huddle together, the oldest of them looking stoic; they have no one but themselves to rely upon.
 Ulloa’s canvas was inspired by The Masses, a 1935 lithograph by José Clemente Orozco; one could say that Ulloa perhaps borrowed a bit too much from Orozco, or he was simply paying homage to the master.
 Ulloa’s paintings at the Autry showed that he had not entirely escaped the orbit of the Mexican Muralists; his heavily textured brushstrokes and color palette bearing a striking similarity to that of Siqueiros.

 The works of Alberto Valdés (1918-1998) caught my eye.
 His delicate semi-abstract paintings were filled with vivid color and Pre-Columbian iconography; dreamlike apparitions, mythic creatures, indigenous warriors, and fantastic landscapes.